Professional wrestling holds: Thumb choke hold

 The attacking wrestler stands behind an opponent and reaches around the opponent's neck with one arm.
 The wrestler then extends a thumb and thrusts it into the windpipe or carotid artery of the opponent, cutting off their air or blood supply.
 The former would not be acceptable in traditional professional wrestling, as all chokeholds that cut off the windpipe are not allowed in the sport.
 This was famously used by Don Muraco as the Asiatic Spike and Terry Gordy (which he learned from Killer Khan) as the Oriental Spike.

 Tongan death grip

 The wrestler darts their hand under an opponent's chin and grabs ahold of a pressure point above the throat, squeezing the nerve.
 This cuts off the air supply and the opponent fades out, yet this is not considered an air choke as it is not squeezing the windpipe.
 This hold is unique in that it can be used as a sleeper-like submission or, should the "unconscious" opponent end up lying on their back, a pinfall.
 Used as a finisher by Haku and Bone Soldier.
 This move was used by former NWA superstar Tyrus, previously known as the "G-Grip" which saw him transition the move into an STO during his stint in the WWE, and his recent version the "T-Slam" transitioning the move into a chokeslam.
+The move has recently been used by Jacob Fatu.